Ledger Promo Code 2026: Up to $20 in Bitcoin

 How much does a Ledger cost?

-The Nano S Plus is €79 (entry), the Nano X €149 (adds Bluetooth and battery), the Flex $249 (colour E Ink touchscreen) and the Stax $399 (premium curved E Ink, wireless charging).
-All support 5,500+ coins via Ledger Live.
+The Nano S Plus is €79 (entry), the Nano X €149 (Bluetooth and battery), the Nano Gen5 €179 (curved E Ink touchscreen, NFC, launched October 2025), the Flex €249 and the Stax €399 (premium curved E Ink, wireless charging).
+All are managed via the Ledger Wallet app.

 How does a Ledger keep crypto safe?